PhD Cohort 2021

 Funding: AHRC DTP

-Supervisors: Dr Sarah Easterby-Smith and Professor Aileen Fyfe
+Supervisors: Dr Sarah Easterby-Smith and Prof Aileen Fyfe, School of History

 What was your research about?